muktihari/fit/docs/usage.md

     // The listener will receive every decoded message from the decoder as soon as it is decoded
-    // and transform it into an filedef's File. al := filedef.NewListener()
+    // and transform it into an filedef's File. lis := filedef.NewListener()
-    defer al.Close() // release channel used by listener
+    defer lis.Close() // release channel used by listener

     dec := decoder.New(f,
-        decoder.WithMesgListener(al), // Add activity listener to the decoder decoder.WithBroadcastOnly(),  // Direct the decoder to only broadcast the messages without retaining them.
+        decoder.WithMesgListener(lis), // Add activity listener to the decoder decoder.WithBroadcastOnly(),  // Direct the decoder to only broadcast the messages without retaining them.
     )